Security Deposit Demand Letter (New Jersey)

 As of today, I have not received the full deposit or a proper itemized statement.
 Please return the full amount owed within 7–10 days of this letter.

-If this matter is not resolved, I am prepared to pursue recovery through small claims court, including any remedies available under New Jersey law.
+If this matter is not resolved, I am prepared to pursue recovery through small claims court.

 Sincerely,